cossacklabs/themis/README.md

 ## Install Themis from Cossack Labs repository

 ### Debian / Ubuntu

-> Note: Depending on your permissions, adding `sudo` might be necessary!

 **1. Import the public key used by Cossack Labs to sign packages:**
 ```console